MarufZak/study-logs/grokking-web-application-security/README.md

 ![CSRF with post](./assets/csrf-post.png)

-The solution is to use CSRF tokens.
+The solution is to use _CSRF tokens_.
 Each form has a hidden field with CSRF token.
 The CSRF token is also stored in cookies, when the request for the page is done, with Set-Cookie HTTP header.
 When request for creating comment is done, the value inside the header and body of the request are checked, if not equal, request is rejected.
 The attacker cannot know the token, and cannot submit it in body of the request.

 Same can be applied for other requests with fetch.
 Any request missing CSRF token in body is rejected.

-Also ensure that the cookies have proper SameSite attribute.
-When Lax, cookies for cross-site GET requests are not stripped out.
+Also ensure that the cookies have proper _SameSite_ attribute.
+When _Lax_, cookies for cross-site GET requests are not stripped out.
 Theoretically, choosing proper SameSite eliminates the need for CSRF tokens, but it would serve as an additional level of protection.

 ### Clickjacking

-Browsers have feature called “features gated by user activation”.
+Browsers have feature called _“features gated by user activation”_.
 These are some APIs that can be executed only when user triggers it by some action, for example a click.
 You can’t simply execute them, for example you can’t simply open pages with `window.open()`.

-Clickjacking means stealing some actions by the user, and perform other actions user doesn’t exist.
+_Clickjacking_ means stealing some actions by the user, and perform other actions user doesn’t exist.
 For example a website has some button.
 User clicks it, but it turns out he liked some post in Facebook.
 Behind the button there is iframe with hidden with opacity and managed z-index div.
 User thinks he clicks a button to receive something, but in fact he does another action.

 ![Clickjacking](./assets/clickjacking.png)